 Netflix is one of those streaming services that have become an example for all others to follow in their footsteps.
 It has given female directors a chance to portray their talent in front of the world.
 This list is proof of all of that.

 If you are unfamiliar with movies that women directed, then this list is where you can learn that.
 To All the Boys I’ve Loved Before is one of those movies which became a total hit after its first part was released on Netflix, which lead to it producing two more movies from the same franchise, based on the book series also written by a woman.

 The list is endless, but we are glad to see that the opportunities are growing for female directors, which was always considered a man’s job in Hollywood.
-Following are the list of all the movies that you will easily find on Netflix if you connect to a Netflix VPN to avoid any inconvenience.
+Following is the list of all the movies you will easily find on Netflix if you connect to a Netflix VPN to avoid any inconvenience.
 These movies are directed by women, and some are based on robust and empowering female characters.